abinit/abinit/doc/tutorial/eph4mob.md

 -->
 Note that in this tutorial, a single dense $\kk$-mesh is used.
-However, the mobility strongly depends on the BZ sampling and a convergence study should be performed by increasing the $\kk$-mesh density, as well as the $\qq$-mesh.
+However, the mobility strongly depends on the BZ sampling and a convergence study should be performed by **increasing** the $\kk$-mesh density, as well as the $\qq$-mesh.
+A dense $\qq$-mesh is needed to obtain converged values for the lifetimes, whereas a dense $\kk$-sampling is needed to have enough points in the electron/hole pockets when computing the transport coefficients.
-This study is explained later and left to the user as excercise.
+This study is explained later and left as excercise.
-It should be clear that systems with small effective masses (e.g GaAs) require denser homogeneous $\kk$-meshes to sample the pockets and that results are more difficult to converge.
+It should be clear that systems with small effective masses (e.g GaAs) require very dense homogeneous $\kk$-meshes to describe the pockets.

 The computation of the dense WFK file is similar to a NSCF band structure computation.
 The main difference is that we need wavefunctions on a $\kk$-mesh instead of a $\kk$-path